About Work Experience Contact

 Orders list with filter panel open — collapsible sidebar keeps primary content visible

-Inline order editing — status can be updated without navigating away
+Inline order editing — status updated without navigating away

 Vehicle configuration without losing context.

-The two-panel layout keeps order details and configuration steps visible simultaneously — no navigating between them.
+The two-panel layout keeps order details and configuration steps visible at the same time.
+No navigating back and forth.

-Two-panel vehicle configuration — order details persistent on left, steps on right
+Two-panel configuration: order details persistent on the left, steps on the right

 Trim level selection with visual preview